 In that Today interview Nigel Farage said UKIP did not have any MPs because "the first-past-the-post system is brutal to a party like us".

-That may have been so at past general elections - but winning in Clacton and coming so close in Heywood and Middleton shows that it is no longer just in European elections that UKIP is a force to be reckoned with.
+That may have been so at past general elections - but winning in Clacton and now Rochester and Strood shows it is no longer just in European elections that UKIP is a force to be reckoned with.